Fishest/school/notes/effective.java.rst

 63. Include relevant data in exception
 ------------------------------------------------------------

-* including parameters that caused the exception
+This includes parameters that caused the exception!
+Otherwise there is no way to figure out what caused the exception after the fact when the stack is gone.

 ------------------------------------------------------------
 64. Strive for failure atomicity
 ------------------------------------------------------------

 ------------------------------------------------------------
 65. Don't ignore exceptions
 ------------------------------------------------------------

-* if an instance throws, it should revert back to the state it was in before it threw.
+If an instance throws, it should revert back to the state it was in before it threw.

 ------------------------------------------------------------
 66. Synchronize access to shared mutable data